What if you suddenly lost your income due to an injury

 The purpose of disability insurance is to provide income to maintain your lifestyle until you are cleared to return to work.
 It transfers the financial risk of a severe disability from you to an insurance company.
 Recent industry statistics from Manulife show the following cumulative risk of suffering a period of disability lasting at least 90 days.
 If you are looking for the best disability insurance quote, you’ve come to the right place.

 ¹The risk of disability depends on your age, sex, and occupational factors, however, once disability does occur, chances are it will last several years.
 The average length of a disability lasting over 90 days is about 3 years (Source: Canada Life).

-This chart provides a breakdown of the reasons for disability claims when compared against the leading risk of musculoskeletal disability.
-It is based on policy count of active claims of individual disability insurance products.
-It is interesting to note 30% were from mental disorders and nervous system issues.
+This chart provides a breakdown of the reasons for disability claims when compared to the leading risk of musculoskeletal disability.
+It is based on the policy count of active claims of individual disability insurance products.
+It is interesting to note that 30% were from mental disorders and nervous system issues.

-“Somatic Conditions” includes chronic pain, chronic fatigue and fibromyalgia
+“Somatic Conditions” include chronic pain, chronic fatigue and fibromyalgia.

-“Miscellaneous” includes digestive disorders, infectious disease, allergies, and respiratory conditions
+“Miscellaneous” includes digestive disorders, infectious diseases, allergies, and respiratory conditions.

 “Nervous System” includes Multiple Sclerosis, Parkinson’s and Alzheimer’s

 “Musculoskeletal” includes degenerative disc disease, arthritis, soft tissue damage to the back and joints

 Provincial Workers’ Compensation Board would cover only about 8% of these claims, and critical illness insurance would have paid a claim on between 16% and 26% of the claims paid through disability insurance.
 Adequately protected people can have a claim on both policies for the same period of disability.

 |Occupation||Date Disabled||Nature of Disability||Age When Disabled||Total Paid to Date|